 Top 5 March Break Activities in Mississauga

-Luckily, there are a host of different spaces and places offering March Break fun for kids of all ages in a variety of different settings.
+Luckily, there are a ton of different spaces and places offering March Break fun for kids of all ages.
 Whether it's active leisure, fun learning opportunities or getting your kids immersed in Canadian Heritage, Mississauga has many family-friendly options for you this March Break.

 5. Skate on the Square

-Though this week is showing some lovely warm March temperatures, some ice-skating fans may be hoping for weather a little more on the chilly side next week.
+Although we’ve been experiencing some milder than normal temperatures, winter lovers should take comfort in the fact that it’s not going to be too warm next week.
 Weather permitting, the Celebration Square ice rink will be open to March Breakers for some of the final skate times this winter.
 For more information about skate times, you can visit this link.

 4) Maple Magic at the Bradley Museum